 Over the years the business grew.
 Mr. Young had a lot of clients, many of them from different backgrounds and walks of life.
 Even then, the majority of his clients worked offshore, and he felt a particularly strong connection to these hardworking people.
 Their stories and troubles struck a chord with our firm.

-The Young Firm, like most law firms, used to have several practice areas.
+The Young Firm, like most New Orleans law firms, used to have several practice areas.
 We would take the occasional car wreck or personal injury case all the while focusing for the most part on maritime cases.